 - Very high-grade cobalt was encountered in thirteen holes drilled by UEX over a 175 m by 75 m area between 2002 and 2005.
-Many of the 41 drill holes testing the Deposit during the 2018 winter drilling program are very high-grade and have expanded the size of the zone. - The maiden resource estimate at the West Bear Co-Ni Deposit was announced in July 2018 at 390,000 tonnes at 0.37% Co and 0.22% Ni for contained metal of 3,172,000 lbs cobalt and 1,928,000 lbs nickel. - The known Co-Ni mineralization remains open for expansion in all directions. - Many historical holes have been drilled in the area but most do not intersect the structure that hosts the Co-Ni mineralization.
-On the rare occasion when a historical hole actually tested the structure, samples were often not analyzed for cobalt. - UEX has formed a wholly-owned subsidiary, CoEX Metals Corporation ("CoEx"), which has been tasked with the exploration and development of the West Bear Cobalt-Nickel Deposit.
+Many of the 41 drill holes testing the Deposit during the 2018 winter drilling program are very high-grade and have expanded the size of the zone. - The maiden resource estimate at the West Bear Co-Ni Deposit was announced in July 2018 at 390,000 tonnes at 0.37% Co and 0.22% Ni for contained metal of 3,172,000 lbs cobalt and 1,928,000 lbs nickel. - The known Co-Ni mineralization remains open for expansion in all directions. - Many historical holes have been drilled in the area, but most do not intersect the structure that hosts the Co-Ni mineralization.
+On the rare occasion when a historical hole actually tested the structure, samples were often not analyzed for cobalt. - On January 9, 2019 UEX announced that drilling has commenced on the West Bear Property with the objective of expanding the high-grade West Bear Co-Ni Deposit.
+The 2019 winter exploration program will consist of approximately 17,000 m of drilling in approximately 110-160 holes utilizing two drill rigs and will focus on extending high-grade cobalt mineralization along strike to the west.